Challenges in the Life of Justin Verlander in a Detailed Timeline

 Life is full of challenges, and Justin Verlander faced many.
 Discover key struggles and how they were overcome.

 Justin Verlander is a professional baseball pitcher currently playing for the San Francisco Giants.
-He previously played for the Detroit Tigers, Houston Astros, and New York Mets.
-He is a three-time Cy Young Award winner and an AL MVP, widely regarded as one of baseball's greatest pitchers.
+He's played for the Detroit Tigers, Houston Astros, and New York Mets.
+Recognized as one of baseball's all-time greatest pitchers, he has won three Cy Young Awards and an AL MVP Award.

 2008: Led MLB in Losses